Curtie and the Boombox

 Curtie and the Boombox were a Dutch pop group that scored two successful hits on the Dutch charts during the mid 1980s.
 Notable songs include "Black Kisses (Never Make You Blue)" and "Let's Talk it over in the Ladies Room".
 The former of which also made it on the Billboard Hot 100, peaking at No. 81.
 Both songs were performed by the group on the Dutch television show TopPop with "Black Kisses" being performed two different times.
-Lead singer Curtie Fortune passed away in 2003.
+Lead singer Curtie Fortune died in 2003.